Brian-Elbel-s-Research-Projects/project-overview/git-best-practice.md

 # Using Git and GitHub at Elbel lab
-All research projects should be created in the lab GitHub account (instead of your personal account)
+All research projects should be created in the lab GitHub account (instead of your personal account).
+A helpful [guide](https://swcarpentry.github.io/git-novice/) to get started.

 ## Create a Git project on GitHub
+- If you already have a repo for a project somewhere else (e.g. your personal account), you could import the existing repo into our team account.
+Click on *New* --> *Import a repository*.
 - Repository naming convention:
    - Specific to your project.
 Do not simply label it with the grant name, such as tacobell, or soda tax
    - Do not leave space in the name